History of the Green Party of the United States: Association of State Green Parties

 In the aftermath of the first Green presidential campaign in 1996, 62 Greens from 30 states gathered in November 1996 to found the Association of State Green Parties (ASGP).
 The meeting was held in Middleburg, Virginia.

 After the Elkins meeting in 1991, there was a committee tasked with examining the options for an eventual Green Party.
 The committee produced a report with contributions from 6 authors.
 Greg Gerritt's suggestion was to create an Association of State Green Parties based on sovereign state parties, as all political parties are organised in the USA.
 The reaction of the GPUSA to this suggestion was to throw Gerritt out of the GPUSA.
 What was founded in 1996 in Middleburg generally followed the proposal Gerritt had submitted in early 1992.

 Green Parties from 13 states were the founding members, and approved its mission: (1) Assist in the development of State Green Parties and (2) Create a legally structured national Green Party.
 The founding meeting also established a national newsletter Green Pages.

 The concept of the ASGP began in 1992 with those involved in the establishment of the Green Politics Network.
 The ASGP was predominantly focused on establishing state Green Parties and running and electing Greens for public office, even while its member state parties and the individual Greens involved remained involved in issue activism.
 From 1997 to 1999, both the ASGP and the Greens/GPUSA aimed to win affiliation of the newly form state parties.

 In December 1999, Mike Feinstein and Howie Hawkins met in New York and wrote the Plan for a Single National Green Party, which was more generally known as the Feinstein/Hawkins Proposal.
 Its idea was to create a single national Green Party from among the ASGP and GPUSA.
 It had support in both organisations but stalled.
 In October 2000, the Feinstein/Hawkins proposal was revived and renamed the "Boston Agreement".
 The Boston agreement was approved was by the ASGP at its December 2000 meeting in Hiawassee, GA, but did not pass at the April 2001 G/GPUSA Congress.
 This caused a schism in membership among the G/GPUSA from which they never recovered.
 In an article on the G/GPUSA's website, the organization characterized the split between itself and the ASGP as akin to the fundi–realo split in the German Greens, with itself being the fundi wing and ASGP the realos.

 At its July 2001 meeting in Santa Barbara, the ASGP voted to change its name to "The Green Party of the United States" and apply for recognition of National Committee status by the Federal Election Commission, which it was granted later that year and has retained since.
+The Green Party was formally announced in June 2001.